Pimavanserin vs. Quetiapine for Treatment of Parkinson's Psychosis

 • History of long QT syndrome

-• History of ventricular arrhythmias, or untreated or unstable atrialfibrillation/flutter
+• History of ventricular arrhythmias, except when treated with an implantablecardioverter defibrillator (ICD) or pacemaker, or untreated or unstable atrialfibrillation/flutter

 • Currently taking medications that are moderate or strong CYP3A4 inducers or strongCYP3A4 inhibitors

-• Concomitant use of drugs that prolongs the QTc interval
+• Concomitant use of drugs that prolong the QTc interval with a known risk of Torsadesde Pointes

-• Comorbid medical condition determined too severe by SI to allow participation inclinical trial
+• Comorbid medical condition determined too severe by Site Investigator to allowparticipation in clinical trial

 • Failure to tolerate quetiapine or pimavanserin previously